Santa Fe 3751

-Atchison, Topeka & Santa Fe 3751 is a class 3751 4-8-4 steam locomotive built in 1927 by the Baldwin Locomotive Works in Eddystone (Philadelphia), Pennsylvania for the Atchison, Topeka & Santa Fe Railway (ATSF).
+Atchison, Topeka and Santa Fe 3751 is a preserved 3751 class "Northern" type steam locomotive, built in May 1927 by the Baldwin Locomotive Works (BLW) in Eddystone (Philadelphia), Pennsylvania for the Atchison, Topeka & Santa Fe Railway (ATSF).
 No. 3751 was the first 4-8-4 steam locomotive built for the Santa Fe and was referenced in documentation as type: "Heavy Mountain", "New Mountain", or "Mountain 4-wheel trailer".
-No. 3751 served in passenger duties until being retired in 1953.
+No. 3751 served in passenger duties until being retired on August 23, 1953.

-The locomotive was then placed on display in San Bernardino until it was restored to operating condition in 1991.
-It is currently located in the Central City East neighborhood of Los Angeles and has been listed on the National Register of Historic Places since 2000.
+The locomotive was then placed on display in San Bernardino until it was restored to operating condition on August 13, 1991.
+It is currently located in the Central City East neighborhood of Los Angeles and has been listed on the National Register of Historic Places since October 4, 2000.
 It holds the distinction of being the oldest surviving 4-8-4 type steam locomotive in the world.

 The locomotive is currently owned and operated by the San Bernardino Railroad Historical Society, which uses the locomotive to haul occasional mainline excursion trains.
-However, a federally mandated 15-year inspection put it out of service for three to four years.
+However, a federally mandated 15-year inspection put it out of service in 2017.
 No. 3751's overhaul was completed in September 2022, and it returned to service that month.

 History

 Revenue service

-Built in May 1927 by the Baldwin Locomotive Works, No. 3751 was Baldwin's and the Santa Fe Railway's first 4-8-4 type.
-Tests showed that the new locomotive was 20% more efficient and powerful than the 3700 class 4-8-2 "Mountain" type steamers, which at the time were Santa Fe's most advanced steam locomotives.
+Built in May 1927 by the Baldwin Locomotive Works (BLW), No. 3751 was BLW's and the Santa Fe Railway's first 4-8-4 type, costing $99,712.77.
+Tests showed that the new locomotive was 20% more efficient and powerful than the 3700 class 4-8-2 Mountain types, which at the time were Santa Fe's most advanced steam locomotives.
 Santa Fe adopted the terminology "Heavy Mountain", "New Mountain", or "Mountain 4-wheel trailer" as notation for this new 4-8-4 type and continued the numbering sequence of the 3700 class Mountains by numbering the first 4-8-4 3751.

 In 1936, the locomotive was converted to burn oil and was given a larger tender that holds 20,000 USgal of water and 7,107 USgal of fuel oil two years later.
 No. 3751 was also present at the grand opening of Union Passenger Terminal in Los Angeles on May 7, 1939, pulling the Scout, one of Santa Fe's crack passenger trains as it arrived from Chicago.
 It was the first steam locomotive to bring a passenger train into Union Station.

-In 1941, along with other 4-8-4s, 3751 received major upgrades including: (or.
-73") drive wheels, a new frame, roller bearings all around, and more.
+In 1941, 3751, along with the other 13 locomotives in its class, received major upgrades that included: replacing the original 73 in spoked driving wheels with 80 in boxpok wheels, a new frame, Timken roller bearings on all axles, and more.